digitalmio/turso-edge-pop/README.md

 # Turso Edge POP

-Turso Edge Point of Presence.
-Something between a proxy and an HTTP database server.
-Written in TypeScript using [Bun](https://bun.sh/) and [Hono](https://hono.dev/).
+Turso Edge Point of Presence – a mix of proxy and an HTTP database server that replicates/mimics the Turso server endpoint.

-On start, it creates a local database and syncs it with the origin Turso database.
-It stays up to date through interval sync (by default every 60 seconds) and can optionally listen for changes via Redis pub/sub to update the database as needed on top of the interval sync.

-Turso Edge POP supports HTTP requests only.

-This project started as a Bun/Hono rewrite of the [Turso CDN](https://github.com/notrab/turso-cdn/blob/main/server.js) project and grew "a bit" from there.
+This project started as a [Bun](https://bun.sh/) & [Hono](https://hono.dev/) rewrite of the [Turso CDN](https://github.com/notrab/turso-cdn/blob/main/server.js) project and grew "a bit" from there.

 Please note that this project is in its early stages.
 If you have found any bugs or have any suggestions, please open an issue or contact me directly on [X](https://x.com/mziehlke) or [Bluesky](https://bsky.app/profile/dmio.co).